 Since leaving the U.S. Attorney’s Office in New Jersey, Mr. Frey’s representations have included internal investigations for public and privately held businesses, SEC investigations and enforcement proceedings, corporate compliance (including 1940 Investment Company Act compliance), public authorities, federal tax matters, commercial and real estate litigation, health care, class action cases, qui tam proceedings, patent litigation, environmental compliance matters, whistle-blower employment cases, First Amendment litigation, forfeiture proceedings and extensive representations of businesses and individuals in federal and state criminal investigations, cases and trials.

-His representations also include matters involving the Foreign Corrupt Practices Act, the Foreign Sovereign Immunities Act, the Alien Tort Claims Act, the gaming industry and proceedings by U.S. Immigration and Customs Enforcement.
+His representations also include matters involving the Anti-Kickback Statute, Foreign Corrupt Practices Act, Antiterrorism Act, Foreign Sovereign Immunities Act, the Alien Tort Claims Act, the gaming industry and proceedings by U.S. Immigration and Customs Enforcement.
 He has handled numerous cases before the Second and Third Circuit Courts of Appeals.